EquiticeDaRandomBoi/celeste-wasm/how.md

 this was slow. and deadlocky. and didn't work on chromebooks because deadlock.

 so we redid it to mount fetch backend once (turns out it makes a worker per fetch backend. obviously it's gonna deadlock at least once in like 30 files)

-# Everest

-Now that we had a proper way to hook into functions at runtime we could start injecting the everest mod loader into celeste.
+## race to strawberry jam

 But years later and no one really uses blazor, so despite a pretty good effort on the parts of the .NET maintainers the web support is best considered a beta.
 A not-insignificant amount of time was spent working around \[.NET bugs\](https://github.com/dotnet/runtime/issues/112262)

-Finally, we could start loading mods at runtime
 Surprisingly, the rest of the mod compatibility issues were actually just subtle differences between the Mono Runtime and CoreCLR.
 No one plays Celeste on mono so no one noticed it.

 First issue was a mod tripping a mono error during some reflection.

 Again, the easiest way to get around this was just to patch the runtime.
-We’re already running a modified sdk anyway, one more hackfix can’t hurt.
+We're already running a modified sdk anyway, one more hackfix can't hurt.

-FrostHelper won’t load because the class override isn’t valid?
+FrostHelper won't load because the class override isn't valid?
 Well it is now.

 ```
 --- a/src/mono/mono/metadata/class-setup-vtable.c